mbugni/DoomRunnerFlatpak/README.md

 - Have fun!

 #### GZDoom options
 GZDoom engine defaults are in file `~/.var/app/io.github.Youda008.DoomRunner/.config/gzdoom/gzdoom.ini`

+## Custom folders
+You can choose different folders in you `$HOME` directory for data and configs, just select them trough the "Initial setup" menu.
+For example: `$HOME/doom/data` for WAD files and `$HOME/doom/config` for configs.
+If you want to use other folders outside your home directory the you have to extend Flatpak permissions in order to access them.

 ## Advanced usage